Obituaries

 They had a son, Theodore "Ted", who would turn out to be the second generation of funeral service.
 He graduated from White Plains High School, attended New York University, served in the military, then attended mortuary school, receiving his funeral directing license in 1962, and joined his father in the business.
 With Urban Renewal in White Plains, Lee's Funeral Home moved to 133-135 Fisher Avenue in September 1967.

 Ted married Jo Anne, of Peekskill, NY, a registered nurse.
 She later attended and graduated, cum laude, from American Academy McAllister Institute of Funeral Service, Inc. in New York City.
 Jo Anne received her funeral directing license and immediately joined her husband and father-in-law in the family business.
 After Theodore Jay Lee, Sr. died in 1969, Ted & Jo Anne continued to operate the funeral home, with Ted’s mother who gradually retired, though not completely, helping now and then.
 They would also go on to grow their own family, having daughter Jennifer and son T.J.
+And they would all follow in Ted’s parents footsteps in another way, each also becoming members of Bethel Baptist Church in White Plains.

 In 1979, the Ernestine M. Wright Funeral Home building was purchased by LEE'S FUNERAL HOME, with the understanding that the Ernestine M. Wright Funeral Home would continue functioning until March 16,1981, at which time the Wright Funeral Home would terminate their operation.
 Once again, Lee's Funeral Home had relocated.